softwareliberationarmy/health-tracker-vibe/.copilot/code-generation.md

 - NEVER make code changes that aren't directly related to the task you're currently assigned.
 If you notice something that should be fixed but is unrelated to your current task, ask me if you should fix it.
 - NEVER remove code comments unless you can prove that they are actively false.
 Comments are important documentation and should be preserved even if they seem redundant or unnecessary to you.
 - When you are trying to fix a bug or compilation error or any other issue, YOU MUST NEVER throw away the old implementation and rewrite without explicit permission from the user.
 If you are going to do this, YOU MUST STOP and get explicit permission from the user.
+- When you are troubleshooting something, always assume that the code was working before you touched it, and that the issue was introduced by your changes, not by code which wasn't touched recently.
 - NEVER name things as 'improved' or 'new' or 'enhanced', etc. Code naming should be evergreen.
 What is new today will be "old" someday.

 ### C# coding standards